Sliding Dumbbell Method to search for the CME in heavy ion collisions: Results and Discussion

-Table~\ref{table1} lists the fraction of CME contributions for the top $f_{DbCS}$ bins for 50-60\% centrality ($\sim$4\% injected CME signal) and 30-40\% collision centrality ($\sim$1\% injected CME signal) wherein $\Delta\gamma_{norm} > 1$ for default AMPT and CME samples.
-It is observed that fraction is significant in the top $f_{DbCS}$ bins and the number of $f_{DbCS}$ bins exhibiting such trend decreases with the decreasing percentage of externally injected CME like signal.
-However, extracted $f_{CME}$ is approximately zero within statistical errors for the default AMPT with no externally injected CME like signal.
-In view of these, it is worth noting that to confirm the existence of the CME in heavy ion collisions one needs to look in to the top $f_{DbCS}$ bins having the highest back-to-back charge separation for a given collision centrality.
+Table~\ref{table1} presents the fraction of Chiral Magnetic Effect (CME) contributions for the top $f_{DbCS}$ bins in 50-60\% collision centrality (with approximately 4\% injected CME signal) and 30-40\% collision centrality (with approximately 1\% injected CME signal).
+These bins exhibit $\Delta\gamma_{norm} > 1$ for both AMPT and CME samples.
+Notably, the fraction is significant in the top $f_{DbCS}$ bins, and the frequency of bins showing this trend decreases as the percentage of externally injected CME-like signal decreases.
+However, the extracted fraction of CME ($f_{CME}$) is approximately zero within statistical errors for the AMPT samples lacking externally injected CME-like signal.
+These findings underscore the importance of focusing on the top $f_{DbCS}$ bins with the highest back-to-back charge separation for a given collision centrality to confirm the presence of CME in heavy-ion collisions.